python-poetry/poetry/docs/faq.md

 and is fully compatible with your package.
 You have to release a new version of your package with an increased upper-bound first.

-If your package will be used as a library in other packages, it might be better to avoid upper bounds and thus unnecessary dependency conflicts (unless you already know for sure that the next release of the dependency will break your package).
+If your package is used as a library in other packages, it might be better to avoid upper bounds and thus unnecessary dependency conflicts (unless you already know for sure that the next release of the dependency will break your package).
-If your package will be used as an application, it might be worth to define an upper bound.
+If your package is used as an application, it might be worth defining an upper bound.

 ### Is tox supported?